Dyskeratosis congenita can cause problems with production of blood cells.

 Telomeres protect the ends of chromosomes.
 The name originates from the Greek telos (end) and meros (part).

 Telomeres have been likened to the plastic caps that protect the ends of shoelaces to prevent them from fraying.
 If the telomere caps become too short, the cell dies.
 The protection provided by telomeres is vital during cell division, a stage of the ongoing process of cell replacement.
 Mutations in the genes responsible for maintaining healthy telomeres tend to produce more noticeable effects in groups of cells that normally undergo rapid division and replacement.
 This happens in the bone marrow where cells are constantly dividing to make and replace blood cells.

 The effects on bone marrow can be extremely variable but can lead to reductions in the number of red blood cells (responsible for carrying oxygen around the body), white blood cells (important for fighting infection) and platelets (important for blood clotting).
-Telomeres in affected individuals can also be more sensitive to radiation (X-rays and CT scans), inflammation and some medical treatments (We need a section of treatments to use with caution or to avoid).
+Telomeres in affected individuals can also be more sensitive to radiation (X-rays and CT scans), inflammation and some medical treatments.

 You can find DC Action’s haematology ‘Cheat Sheet’ here: Haematology Jan 20